RichardDooling/Entertainment_Law/Introduction/Introduction.md

 which canvasses some of the reasons the entertainment industry gets its own law school course.

-First, entertainment (movies, television, music, publishing) are all SPEECH.
+First, entertainment (movies, television, music, publishing) are all *speech*.
 The First Amendment to the U.S. Constitution provides that:
 "Congress shall make no law &hellip; abridging the freedom of speech."
 But what if my movie features child pornography,